material works

 co-projekt with luis niederbuchner, nepomuk boehm & jakob sikeler

-arcade automat, 1800 x 600mm x 150mm
+arcade automat, 1800 x 600mm x 150mm, 2023

 foldable gas grill

-we wanted to create a grill that is as easy as possible to take with you and set up so that you can barbecue anywhere and anytime.
+We wanted to create a grill that is as easy as possible to take with you and set up so that you can barbecue anywhere and anytime.

-this compact barbecue set is easy to fold up and store in a rucksack with the help of a flat cover. in addition, the modular design means that a wide variety of grill grates can be inserted – providing ideal conditions for vegetables, grilled cheese and meat.
+This compact barbecue set is easy to fold up and store in a rucksack with the help of a flat cover.
+In addition, the modular design means that a wide variety of grill grates can be inserted – providing ideal conditions for vegetables, grilled cheese, and meat.

-the entire housing and the grate of the foldable gas grill are made of stainless steel.
+The entire housing and the grate of the foldable gas grill are made of stainless steel.
+It can therefore be easily cleaned in the dishwasher.

-the dismountable design of the grill also enables simple repairs and recycling processes.
+The dismountable design of the grill also enables simple repairs and recycling processes.

 co-projekt with my friend luis frey

-grill, 350mm x 300mm
+grill, 350mm x 300mm, 2023

 © albert gerstmair 2025